 (Photo, along with the two above it, courtesy of... who else... the amazing Jenny AKA oh happy dawn photography)

-Remember that if you're not here with us in Del Mar to cheer in person, you can stream all the action live (events will also be archived) on the CrossFit Games website - click here for all the details.
+Remember that if you're not here with us in Del Mar to cheer in person, you can stream all the action live (events will also be archived) on the CrossFit Games website - click here for all the details on how to stream the events and watch the archived events.